Can you repair your pool liner if it’s giving you trouble?

 There are more practical, effective, and safe ways to handle wrinkles in your pool liner, depending on the cause:

-- Wrinkles due to poor installation: If your pool liner was installed improperly, resulting in wrinkles, and is less than one year old, it can be reset and installed again, wrinkle free
+- Poor installation: If your pool liner was installed improperly, resulting in wrinkles, and is less than one year old, it can be reset and installed again, wrinkle-free

-- Wrinkles due to poor measure/fit: If the wrinkles were due to a liner that was poorly measured and improperly fitted, the wrinkles can be cut out and glued back to remove them, but the liner will still be a poor fit
+- Poor measure/fit: If the wrinkles were due to a liner that was poorly measured and improperly fitted, the wrinkles can be cut out and glued back to remove them, but the liner will still be a poor fit

-- Wrinkles due to improper water chemistry (very low alkalinity): There is no wrinkle fix for this, because vinyl that is exposed to harsh conditions begins to absorb water, becomes saturated, and expands to cause the wrinkles (an effect we call “alka stretch”)
+- Improper water chemistry (very low alkalinity): There is no wrinkle fix for this, because vinyl that is exposed to harsh conditions begins to absorb water, becomes saturated, and expands to cause wrinkles (an effect we call “alka stretch”)